 Preparing for the Battle Against the Cold and Flu

-What we have been doing is using vitamin C in two doses of 1000-1500mg, garlic, and 1/2 to 1 tsp. cod liver oil and the echinacea and elderberry tinctures as needed.
-If you start to feel something coming on, or you are around a lot of sick people, start using the zinc lozenge, and tinctures in water 2-3x a day.
-You can also use the Immune Building tincture daily.
+You can use elderberry, echinacea, medicinal mushrooms and vitamin C daily.
+If you start to feel something coming on or you are around a lot of sick people, start using the zinc lozenge and elderberry/echinacea 2-3x a day.
 If you start feeling the tickle in your throat, increase your vitamin C as needed on the hour.